Photo credit: Turtles’ Nest Villa

 Treasure Beach Jamaica

 A stumpy wooden fence opens to create an entrance to the sand.
 Treasure Beach Jamaica is known for community and eco tourism, with no colassal, all-inclusive hotels in sight.
-There are a number of Treasure Beach Jamaica villas along the same strip as Turtles’ Nest Villa, but this section has a way of making you feel as if you’re on your own private beach.
+There are a number of Treasure Beach Jamaica villas along the same strip as Turtles’ Nest Villa, including its associate Lashings Boutique Hotel and Beach Club, but this section has a way of making you feel as if you’re on your own private beach.
 The public beach stretch for miles, because the popular area in Jamaica’s 3rd largest parish is actually a collective name for 4 bays: Billy’s Bay, Frenchman’s Bay, Great Bay, and Calabash Bay.
 Waves can be large and choppy, so caution should be exercised when swimming away from the shoreline.